sinclairzx81/sidewinder/libs/config/readme.md

 ## Command Line Arguments

-Command line arguments are sourced from lowercase `--` prefixed property names with a dash `-` used to seperate object context.
+Command line arguments are sourced from `process.argv' using lowercase `--`prefixed property names with a dash`-` used to seperate object context.
 Only JavaScript string, number, boolean values can be sourced from Environment Variable.
 Consider the following.

 ```typescript
 const configuration = Configuration(Type.Object({